Complementary & Alternative Therapies for Alzheimer's

 If an individual is thinking of taking a supplement, ask a doctor about the potential risks and benefits, and do research about what is known about the supplement and its effects on Alzheimer’s disease.

 Meditation is a relaxation technique that is thousands of years old but vastly understudied.
-It can be helpful in reducing chronic stress, which has been linked to lower levels of brain health and neurotoxic cell damage.5
+It can be helpful in reducing chronic stress, which has been linked to neurotoxic cell damage.5

 Meditation may increase the number of certain neurotransmitters, which can help stabilize brain synapses; this is important because synaptic dysfunction is part of Alzheimer’s disease.5 Meditation may also help improve blood flow in the brain, improving overall function, and have positive effects on memory and cognitive functioning.5

 More information is needed to come to a definitive conclusion, but adding a meditation practice might help to relieve general stress, in both people with Alzheimer's and their caregivers.
 Guided meditation scripts for Alzheimer’s disease or meditation apps can be found online.

 Talk with a doctor about whether meditation may be beneficial for someone with Alzheimer’s disease.
 There are often meditation classes at local hospitals or yoga studios.
 Make sure meditation classes are run by certified, trained professionals.

 Alternative and complementary supplements or treatments are not monitored or regulated by the Food and Drug Administration (FDA), so there is always the chance that the supplements will not be effective at all, or cause unwanted or unknown, or even dangerous, side effects.
 Supplements or treatments may also interfere with traditional treatment, which is why a doctor should be aware of any CAM the person is using.